AriFordsham/GHCWiki/unlifted-data-types.md

 # Unlifted data types

-This page describes the unlifted data types, i.e. algebraic data types which live in kind Unlifted rather than kind \*.
+This page describes the unlifted data types, i.e. algebraic data types which live in kind `#` rather than kind \*.
+In fact, this is a collection of standalone proposals:

+1. Allow data types to be declared unlifted.
+(Should be easy; but has a harder subproposal to separate a new kind `Unlifted` from `#`)
+1. Allow newtypes over unlifted types (giving them kind `#`).
+(Should be easy.)
+1. Provide a built-in `Force a` which is an unlifted version of `a`, with no indirection cost.
+(Harder.)

 ## Motivation